More Local Oakridge History – Curious, unexpected, remarkable, altered or perhaps simply overcooked?

 For anyone specifically interested in Prestbury or in the area in general, this small book is a source of interesting and useful information.
 We look forward to the production of Volume 2.
 At £10 a copy, the book can be purchased from the Prestbury Post Office or Library or at the local history meetings.
-Details of the publications and meetings can be found on:
+Details of the publications and meetings can be found from Prestbury Local History Society.

 Memories of Choirs and Cloisters – Fifty Years of Music

-Originally by A. Herbert Brewer: Edited by John Morehen
+Originally by A. Herbert Brewer: Edited by Dr. John Morehen

 The original version of Memories of Choirs and Cloisters was published in 1931 and contained the author’s recollections and anecdotes.
 In this year, celebrating the 300th anniversary of the Three Choirs Festival, John Morehen has modernised the spellings, names and punctuation, and generally organised the text into a more coherent memoir.